lureta/CollageCreater/README.md

 # CollageCreater
-Built with HTML, CSS, and JavaScript
+Built with HTML, CSS, and JavaScript.
 Allows users to create collage boards entirely in the browser with no backend required.

 Features